 Because this is a law blog, I’ll try to tie this weekend’s adventure into that subject.
 But let’s face it, sometimes a guy just has hunt down adventure for the hell of it.
 (When I wrote about running the Boston Marathon two years ago, I didn’t even try for a legal tie-in.)

 Since I’m also the Race Director for the Paine to Pain Trail Half Marathon (October 2nd this year), I have other concerns about runners getting hurt (and the potential for liability).
 Because I don’t care to be sued.
-So this lets me riff on three activities near and dear to me: Running, organizing a race, and the law.
+So this lets me riff on three activities near and dear to me: Running, race organizing, and the law.

 First is the obvious; the running surface.
 Running on streets presents a challenge for even the best of runners, as one twig or pencil could cause a rolled foot and send someone sprawling.
 Pot holes.
 Gravel.
 Uneven roadbeds.
 Road kill.
-Now do it at night while you’re exhausted with cars whizzing by next to you on unlit rural roads.
+Now run that surface on unlit roads at night while you’re exhausted with cars whizzing by on rural roads.
 You don’t really need a light to get the picture.

 Those are the big two risks in running for which liability could conceivably be imposed on others for a runner’s injury.